witty-works/nlp_api/README.md

 ## Add new package

 When adding new package to the project, you need to updated existing pyproject.toml.
 Following command will install the package and add it to the `pyproject.toml/pdm.lock` and `pyproject.toml/pdm.lock`:

 ```
-pdm install <package_name>
+pdm add <package_name>
 ```

 ## Docker image